2001-Mon Feb 19 04:35:24 EST 2018

 Vetstreet does not provide medical advice, diagnosis, or treatment.
 See Additional Information ›

 While most cats will never learn to run on a treadmill, no matter how much catnip you offer, almost all cats do benefit greatly from some form of regular physical activity.
-Not only does exercise burn calories, improve muscle tone, and reduce a cat’s appetite, but a healthy exercise plan will also help protect your cat from becoming overweight or obese, extending her lifespan and improving her quality of life.
+Not only does exercise burn calories, improve muscle tone, and reduce a cat’s appetite, but a healthy exercise plan will also help protect your cat from becoming overweight or obese, improving her quality of life.
 By sticking to a regular feline workout plan, you’ll have a major positive impact on your cat’s overall health.

 As always, it’s important to consult your vet before introducing a new exercise program.
 If your cat has any health issues, ask your veterinarian to recommend activities that fit your cat’s individual needs.